nightstalker6669/CM2/README.md

 /logger.lua
 /debug_toggle.lua
 /commands/debug_command.lua
+/citizens/citizens.lua
+/citizens/get_formatted_citizen_data.lua
+/colony_data.lua
 ```

+## Installation
+1. Install Minecraft with the aforementioned mods.
+2. Copy the provided Lua scripts into your ComputerCraft computer's directory.
+3. On the in-game computer, execute `/startup.lua` to activate the CM2 application.

 ## Usage
-Implement the CM2 script in your Minecraft modded environment to facilitate the collection and use of citizen information from your Minecolonies colony.
-Reference the `example_usage.lua` for a basic example of how to interact with the CM2 API.
+For examples of the CM2 application usage, please refer to the `/example_usage.lua` script.
+This demonstrates how to interact with the CM2 API to perform tasks, such as retrieving citizen data in the Minecraft colony.

-## Contributing
+## How to Contribute
-Your contributions are welcome!
-If you'd like to improve the CM2 application or suggest features, please follow standard Github procedures by forking the repository, making changes, and submitting a pull request.
+Contributions are welcome!
+To contribute:
+1. Fork the project repository.
+2. Create a new branch for your feature.
+3. Commit and push your changes to your branch.
+4. Submit a pull request with your changes.

 ## License
-The CM2 application is open source and freely available for modification and redistribution, in accordance with the MIT License.
+CM2 is open source and available under the MIT License - see the LICENSE file for details.

 ## Contact
-For issues, suggestions, or contributions, feel free to open an issue or pull request on the project's Github repository.
+For issues, feature requests, or contributions, please use the GitHub repository's issue tracker or pull request feature.

 ## Acknowledgements
-Special thanks to the creators and maintainers of CC:Tweaked, Advanced Peripherals, and Minecolonies mods, which made this project possible.
+A special thanks to the creators and communities of CC:Tweaked, Advanced Peripherals, and Minecolonies for making this integration possible.